 Yes, you’ve read right.
 It is possible.

 You know all of those toilet rolls you get through every year?
-Well if you were to store all of the leftover tubes, you’ve be left with a fabulous mountain of cardboard tubes that you can turn into little pillow-shaped gift boxes.
+Well, if you were to store all of the leftover tubes, you’d be left with a fabulous mountain of cardboard tubes that you can turn into little pillow-shaped gift boxes.